Edward Wood, 1st Earl of Halifax: Ambassador to the United States

 When Chamberlain retired from the Cabinet due to ill health, Churchill tried to ease Halifax out of the Foreign Office by offering him a job as de facto Deputy Prime Minister, living at 11 Downing Street.
 Halifax refused, although he agreed to become Leader of the Lords once again.
 In December 1940, the Marquess of Lothian, British Ambassador to the United States, died suddenly.
 Halifax was told to take the job by Churchill, with the proviso that he could still attend meetings of the War Cabinet when he was home on leave in London.
 Churchill's secretary Jock Colville recorded on 20 December that Churchill thought the Washington job was a great opportunity for Halifax to help bring the United States into the war.
 Colville recorded Churchill's view that Halifax "would never live down the reputation for appeasement which he and the F.O. had won themselves here.
 He had no future in this country."
 Colville thought Churchill had been influenced by the monthly censorship reports, which showed that Halifax had inherited some of Chamberlain's unpopularity.
 Halifax was the last man linked with appeasement to leave the Cabinet, as Chamberlain had by then died, and both Hoare and Simon had already moved to other jobs.
-Halifax and his wife desperately tried to persuade Eden to take the Washington job instead, but to no avail.
+Halifax and his wife desperately tried to persuade Anthony Eden to take the Washington job instead, but to no avail.
 Eden was restored to the Foreign Office in Halifax's place.